hyprwm/hyprcursor/docs/MAKING_THEMES.md

 resize_algorithm = bilinear

 # "hotspot" is where in your cursor the actual "click point" should be.
-# this is in absolute coordinates. x+ is east, y+ is north.
+# this is in absolute coordinates. x+ is east, y+ is south.
 # the pixel coordinates of the hotspot at size are rounded to the nearest:
 # (round(size * hotspot_x), round(size * hotspot_y))
 hotspot_x = 0.0 # this goes 0 - 1